-The Basilica of Galatina, still today run by the Franciscan friars, holds a relic of Saint Catherine of Alexandria.
+Besides this the Basilica of Galatina is still today run by the Franciscan friars and holds a relic of Saint Catherine of Alexandria.

-The cycle of frescoes realized in the 1300s had to have an informative and bible function, for the illiterate population that at that time was still under the influence of the Byzantine empire and the Greek rite liturgy.
+Furthermore the cycle of frescoes had to have an informative and bible function for the illiterate population, that at that time was still under the influence of the Byzantine empire and the Greek rite liturgy.

-Therefore the frescoes tell of the ancient testament, the apocalypse, hell and paradise, about the birth and life of Jesus Christ, the sacraments and the martyrdom of Saint Catherine of Alexandria.
+For this reason the frescoes tell of the ancient testament, the apocalypse, hell and paradise, about the birth and life of Jesus Christ together with the sacraments and the martyrdom of Saint Catherine of Alexandria.

 The complex of the Basilica includes the cloister, also frescoed in the eighteenth century and the museum.

 After visiting the Basilica you can go through the historic center, in Piazza S.Pietro where the Mother Church of Saints Peter and Paul is located.
-Next to the Church is the Chapel of St. Paul where those who had been bitten by poisonous spiders, the tarante, went to be exorcised by drinking the miraculous water of the well that is found there.
+Here, next to the Church is the Chapel of St. Paul was the place where those who had been bitten by poisonous spiders, the tarante, went to be exorcised by drinking the miraculous water of its well.
 Ascalone pastry shop, where the delicious Pasticciotto was born, cannot be missed along the way.